 Stata uses special codes to indicate missing values.
 For numeric values there’s the generic missing value, ., plus the extended missing values .a, .b, .c, through .z.
 (Recall that as far as greater than and less than are concerned, .<.a, .a<.b, etc. so if x<. excludes all missing values of x.)
 For strings, the empty string, "" (i.e. quotes with absolutely nothing inside, not even a space) means missing.
 These values receive special treatment.
 For example, statistical commands exclude missing values from their calculations.

 Data sets often use different codes to indicate missing values.
 We saw that with income: “BBBBBBB” meant missing.
 This was automatically converted to a missing value when you converted income from a string variable to a numeric variable, but it won’t always be that simple.
-It’s very common to use negative numbers to mean missing, especially -9.
-Stata will not recognize that -9 means missing and will include it in statistical calculations, giving incorrect results.
+Recall that in the “harmonized” version of the ACS, 9999999 meant missing for income.
+It’s also common to use negative numbers to mean missing, especially -9.
+Stata will not recognize that a value like 9999999 means missing and will include it in statistical calculations, giving incorrect results.

 The solution is to identify values that really mean missing, and then change them to missing values.
 For edu, the value 0, “Not in universe” means missing.
 Change it with: